Applying to SEAS

 - Official test scores: Use the following University of Michigan test codes to share your scores with us.

 - GRE test code: 1839 (no department code necessary)

 - GMAT test code: SN1-J6-40 (accepted in lieu of GRE for MS/MBA dual-degree applicants)

 - TOEFL test code: 1839 (Required of all non-native English speakers who are not U.S. citizens or permanent residents, or who have not received a four-year bachelor's degree from an institution in the United States, England, Canada, or Australia, where English is the primary language.
 Test scores from MELAB, IELTS, or ECPE may be substituted for the TOEFL.)

 - Three letters of recommendation

-- Official transcripts from all undergraduate and postgraduate institutions attended: Transcripts must be received by both the School for Environment and Sustainability (electronic) and the U-M Rackham School of Graduate Studies (official paper copy).
+- Official transcripts from all undergraduate and postgraduate institutions attended (International Students): Transcripts must be received by both the School for Environment and Sustainability (electronic) and the U-M Rackham School of Graduate Studies (official copy) at the time of application submission.
 Please read the procedures at the bottom of this page for submitting both sets of transcripts.